cooperstandard/concierge/Endpoints.md

 - `/user/like`:
     - requires an access token in the header: `authorization : Bearer <token>`
     - requires the id of the recipe to like in the body stored like `recipe : <id here>`
+    - returns status 200 and the list of currently liked recipe ids if successful
+- `/user/dislike`:
+    - requires an access token in the header: `authorization : Bearer <token>`
+    - requires the id of the recipe to dislike in the body stored like `recipe : <id here>`
-    - returns status 200 if successful
+    - returns status 200 and the list of currently liked recipe ids if successful

 ## Patch Endpoints